 A short hike to the top of the Vista Overlook offers captivating panoramic views.
 The Mailpais Lava Flow on one side and the majestic Sierra Blanca range on the other.
 The overlook is also a prime spot for witnessing breathtaking sunrises and sunsets.

-We visited during the early spring, which offered cooler temperatures and budding wildflowers.
-But be mindful that the area can experience strong winds during this time.
-While the park is open all year round, the rangers recommended fall as the best season to visit for mild temperatures and less wind, which will be especially lovely if you are camping in the park.
+We visited in early spring, enjoying cooler temperatures and budding wildflowers.
+However, be mindful of strong winds during the spring season.
+Fall is recommended as the best season to visit this area, with mild temperatures and less wind.
+Perfect for camping!

-If you need a place to camp for a few days or are just in the area for the day, we hope you enjoy this unique destination as much as we did!
+Whether you’re looking for a camping spot or just passing through, we hope you enjoy this unique destination as much as we did!

 Smokey Bear Historical Park- Capitan, New Mexico

 Did you know, you can visit the home of Smokey Bear (yep, the “Only You Can Prevent Forest Fires”….
-Smokey Bear).
-Located in the charming southwestern town of Capitan, New Mexico.
-We had a fun (and very informative) field trip to Smokey Bear Historical Park.
+Smokey Bear)?
+Located in the charming town of Capitan, New Mexico.
+We had an informative and enjoyable field trip to Smokey Bear Historical Park.

 Smokey Bear was found as a young cub during a wildfire in the Capitan Gap of New Mexico in 1950.
 After being nursed back to health, he became an icon for forest fire prevention.

-The museum hosts exhibits about wildfires, prevention, the health of the forest, and of course Smokey’s life and legacy.
-They offer a short film where visitors learn more about forest health and the impact of wildfires.
+The museum hosts exhibits about wildfires, prevention, the health of the forest, and of course, Smokey’s life and legacy.
+Visitors can watch a short film to learn even more about forest health and the impact of wildfires.

-With a recommendation from the rangers at the historical park, we enjoyed dinner at the OSO Grill, located just across the street.
-The restaurant also has a gift shop where you can find Smokey Bear souvenirs.
+With a recommendation from the rangers at the historical park, we enjoyed dinner at OSO Grill, located just across the street.
+The restaurant also has a gift shop with Smokey Bear souvenirs.
 Home of award-winning green chili, we knew we needed to check out this local joint to try a New Mexico staple.
-The Green Chile Cheeseburger and OSO Tacos were delicious, and we must recommend the homemade chips as a side.
+The Green Chile Cheeseburger and OSO Tacos were delicious, and we highly recommend the homemade chips as a side.

 Three Rivers Petroglyph Site- Tularosa, New Mexico